-	At St Botolph’s Primary School, we believe that the Bible shows us that the world we see was created specially and also ourselves, as part of it.
-Therefore, the intent of our Science curriculum is to allow all our naturally curious and inquisitive children to develop scientific knowledge and conceptual understanding, which stimulates them to understand the uses and implications of science, today and for the future.
+At St Botolph’s Primary School, we believe the Bible shows us that the world was created specially and we, ourselves, are part of it.
+Therefore, the intent of our Science curriculum is to allow our naturally curious and inquisitive children to develop scientific knowledge and conceptual understanding and practical skills, which stimulate them to understand the uses and implications of science, today and in the future.

-We intend to encourage respect for living organisms and the physical environment and provide opportunities for critical evaluation of evidence.
-Through building up a body of key foundational knowledge, vocabulary and concepts, pupils should be encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
+We encourage respect for living organisms and the physical environment and provide opportunities for critical evaluation of evidence.
+Through building up a body of key foundational knowledge, vocabulary and concepts, pupils will be encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.

-We will encourage them to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.
+We encourage children to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.

 Within the Science curriculum, we focus on 7 big ideas: